 Healthy Start Loving Steps

 This Health Resources and Services Administration (HRSA) grant‐funded home visiting program is offered through the City of Petersburg Health Department and strives to reduce infant mortality and low birth weights among African‐American adult women (aged 20‐40).
 The Loving Steps team is comprised of nurses, dieticians, community outreach workers.
 This team provides intensive case management, care coordination, and works to get women into prenatal care within their 1st trimester.
 Program clients are screened for medical, nutritional, social, economic, and environmental risks.
 The Healthy Start program also reviews causes of fetal deaths, infant deaths, and low weight births in order to improve future birth outcomes.
+For more information about Loving Steps, please visit the Loving Steps webpage or call the Petersburg Health Department at 804-863-1652.

 This grant‐funded home visiting program is offered through the cities of Petersburg and Hopewell Health Departments.
 The Resource Mothers staff of community health workers mentors African‐American teens (up to age 19) that are pregnant for the first time through their child’s first year of life.
 Program staff ensures early and adequate prenatal care is received to reduce the chances of a low weight birth or infant death.
 Expectant teens are provided intensive child development education, encouraged to set and achieve personal education goals, supported to involve the family and father, and offered referrals to needed services.
 The primary goal for this program is to improve birth outcomes for pregnant teens.
+For more information about Resource Mothers, please visit the Resource Mothers webpage or call the Petersburg (804-863-1652) or Hopewell Health Department (804-458-1297).